Bishops’ Advisory Board:

 David Adams’ desire to integrate his faith into his work brought him to Cross Catholic Outreach in 2006, after years of service in the United States government, including the U.S. Agency for International Development (USAID).
 Since joining Cross Catholic, David has overseen the expansion of the ministry’s work to about twice as many countries as when he started, while also cultivating new partnerships within those countries.
 Today, he continues to make strides in enhancing the ministry’s ability to collaborate with partners for better accountability and reporting and the promotion of Christian values formation

 Michele answered the call on her life to begin fundraising for various charitable organizations, including: Cystic Fibrosis Foundation, The Broward Center for the Performing Arts, Bascom Palmer Eye Institute and Food for The Poor.
 In 2004 she began contracting with Cross Catholic Outreach.
 The next year, Michele joined the Cross Catholic team as international development manager.
-Today, as vice president for development, Michele leads a staff of 38 people engaged in multiple areas of outreach: major donors, middle donors, special events, church development, branding, direct mail, planned giving and foundations.
+Today, as vice president for development, Michele leads a staff of 135 people engaged in multiple areas of outreach: major donors, middle donors, special events, Parish and Community Services, marketing, planned giving and foundations.
 Her philosophy is to pursue long-term relationships with benefactors, serving as the link between them and what God is calling them to do for the poor.